← All care gaps

 Panic disorder should be treated first with an SSRI or SNRI, not a benzodiazepine alone.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 34% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 34% of the time it should have happened.

 - For my panic disorder, would a first-choice antidepressant work better than a sedative?